DmitryStarkin/plib/README.md

 task results as input  data for the next task

-The library also has extension functions for easy execution of tasks in thread, and execute lambda as processor
+The library also has extension functions for easy execution of tasks in thread, and execute lambda as processor, and send lambda for update UI (like runOnUiThread)

 Usage: